-The community is rallying around a much needed pilot initiative!
+The community is rallying around a much needed demonstration project!

-According to the Working Centre, at present there are 150 people documented in Kitchener-Waterloo who remain unsheltered.
-Outreach workers and unsheltered themselves testify of higher numbers.
+According to the Working Centre, at present there are 150 people documented in Kitchener only who remain unsheltered.
+Cambridge knows of more than 100 unsheltered.
+Kitchener Affordable Strategy Housing Needs Assessment states that 250-750 residents, according to different sources would need permanent housing in the city alone.
+Outreach workers, peer-connectors and unsheltered themselves testify of higher numbers.
 Living rough is dangerous at the best of times, and even more so during a pandemic.
 Now, someone has stepped up to offer a safe place for people to tent during the pandemic.
-This encampment is not at this time sanctioned by any level of municipal government; however, it seems that efforts to establish ‘a better tent city’ will not be blocked, because of the recognition that something must be done now to protect some of the most vulnerable among us.

 This settlement is “A Better Tent City” because: